mikolajczukpiotr/HexOcean-task/README.md

 - **Performance**: React Hook Form is designed for optimal performance.
 It uses uncontrolled components and avoids unnecessary re-renders, resulting in faster and smoother form interactions.

 - **Flexibility**: React Hook Form provides a flexible and extensible API for building complex forms.
 It allows you to easily create custom form fields and validation rules, and integrates well with other libraries and tools.

+## Testing
+Additionally, this project includes data-testid attributes throughout the codebase, making it easier to write and maintain tests for the application.
+It is ready for test integration.